 Miranda also attempted to support its system by invoking the doctrine requiring a "knowing and intelligent" waiver of certain constitutional rights.
 The Court stated a general rule that such a waiver of the rights described in the Miranda warnings must be obtained from a suspect before questioning can take place.
 See 384 U.S. at 444, 475.
 The Court also relied on this waiver standard in supporting other elements of the Miranda system.
-In relation to the warning concerning the right to remain silent, for example, the Court stated that "[f]or those unaware of the privilege, the warning is needed simply to make them aware of it -the threshold requirement for an intelligent decision as to its exercise."
+In relation to the warning concerning the right to remain silent, for example, the Court stated that "[f]or those unaware of the privilege, the warning is needed simply to make them aware of it -- the threshold requirement for an intelligent decision as to its exercise."
 Id. at 468.
-In relation to the second warning -- "anything you say can be used against you" -- the Court stated that "filt is only through an awareness of these consequences that there can be any assurance of real understanding and intelligent exercise of the privilege."
+In relation to the second warning -- "anything you say can be used against you" -- the Court stated that "[i]t is only through an awareness of these consequences that there can be any assurance of real understanding and intelligent exercise of the privilege."
 Id. at 469.
 In relation to the required admonitions concerning the right to counsel, the Court stated that "[n]o effective waiver of the right to counsel during interrogation can be recognized unless specifically made after the warnings we here delineate have been given."
+Id. at 470.

-Although Miranda's rules were ostensibly predicated on the Fifth Amendment, the Court relied on precedents relating to the Sixth Amendment right to counsel in supporting Miranda's waiver standard.
-78 In doing so, the Court effectively nullified a portion of the language of the Fifth Amendment, which does not create a right to remain silent, but only a right not to be compelled to talk.
-As a matter of history, failure to advise a suspect that he could refrain from answering questions, and that his answers could be used against him, was not regarded as a
+Athough Miranda's rules were ostensibly predicated on the Fifth Amendment, the Court relied on precedents relating to the Sixth Amendment right to counsel in supporting Miranda's waiver standard.
+77/ In doing so, the Court effectively nullified a portion of the language of the Fifth Amendment, which does not create a right to remain silent, but only a right not to be compelled to talk.
+As a matter of history, failure to advise a suspect that he could refrain from answering questions, and that his answers could be used against him, was not regarded as a circumstance that compelled him to respond.
+78/ Moreover, outside the ambit of Miranda, the Supreme Court has never held that the absence of warnings or a "knowing and intelligent

-78 See 384 U.S. at 475.
+77/ See 384 U.S. at 475.
 Some of the cited cases related to the Fourteenth Amendment due process right to counsel, which had absorbed Sixth Amendment standards, and which was fully assimilated to the Sixth Amendment right by the decision in Gideon v.
 Wainwright, 372 U.S. 335 (1963).
 A waiver requirement for the Sixth Amendment right to counsel was initially created in Johnson v.
 Zerbst, 304 U.S. 458 (1938).
 See p.
-31 supra.
+28 supra.